crazymonmon/rad-int-things/README.md

 2. Run `python3 main.py <filepath of image>`

 ### Optional arguments
-1. `python3 main.py -h` will display usage.
+1. `python3 main.py -h` will display usage help.
 2. `python3 main.py --num_points <filepath of image>` will display the number of points used to compute the sum of intensity for every theta.
 3. `python3 main.py --show_all_points <filepath of image>` will display the intensity of all the points which added to